visitbethel/openshift-cartridge-plack/template/README.md

 See http://openshift.github.io/documentation/oo_user_guide.html#environment-variables
 for the full list of them.

-Below is the environment variables that `plack` cartridge provides.
+Below is the environment variable that `plack` cartridge provides.

 - OPENSHIFT_PLACK_LOG_DIR :
   Directory path in which you should store your log files.
 It is up to